code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/index.md

 **Your turn:**

-- Adding space outside the border on the top side of the paragraph
+- Add space outside the border on the top side of the paragraph
-- Adding a margin on the left and right of the header, using only one property *hint: you can use shorthand!*
+- Add a margin on the left and right of the header, using only one property *hint: you can use shorthand!*
-- Adding more space inside the border for the paragraph, however you want!
+- Add more space inside the border for the paragraph, however you want!

 ## Activity: Making websites better for phones 💻